 Galectins are a class of proteins that are made by many cells in the body, but predominantly in cells of the immune system.
 As a group, these proteins are able to bind to sugar molecules that are part of other proteins, glycoproteins, in and on the cells of our body.
 Galectin proteins act as a kind of molecular glue, bringing together molecules that have sugars on them.
 Galectin proteins, in particular galectin-3, are known to be markedly increased in a number of important diseases including inflammatory diseases, scarring of organs (e.g. liver, lung, kidney, and heart) and cancers of many kinds.
-The increase in galectin-3 protein promotes the disease and is detrimental to the patient.
-Published data show that mice lacking the galectin-3 gene, and thus unable to produce galectin-3, are incapable of developing liver fibrosis in response to toxic insult to the liver and in fatty liver disease.
+The increase in galectin-7, are incapable of developing liver fibrosis in response to toxic insult to the liver and in fatty liver disease.